 John Wadleigh was born on June 24, 1788 in Sanbornton, Strafford (now Belknap) Co., New Hampshire 1,5,6.
 He died on August 20, 1850 in Sanbornton, Belknap Co., New Hampshire 1,5,6.
 He is buried in the First Baptist Church Cemetery, Sanbornton, Belknap Co., New Hampshire.

-John was married to Sally Taylor on March 3, 1814 in Sanbornton, Strafford (now Belknap) Co., New Hampshire 5,6.Father: James Wadleigh John farmed at various places in Sanbornton until the year 1819, when he took over the portion of his father's homestead that was sold to him by his brother Joseph Wadleigh.
+John was married to Sarah "Sally" Taylor on March 3, 1814 in Sanbornton, Strafford (now Belknap) Co., New Hampshire 5,6.Father: James Wadleigh John farmed at various places in Sanbornton until the year 1819, when he took over the portion of his father's homestead that was sold to him by his brother Joseph Wadleigh 5.
 John appears to have led a rather uneventful life.
-He followed in his father's footsteps and became a farmer and farmed on the same land until his death.
+He followed in his father's footsteps and became a farmer on the same land until his death.
 John and his wife also had continual membership at the First Baptist Church in Sanbornton.
-In fact, John "inherited" his father's pew in the First Baptist church.
+John inherited his father's pew in the First Baptist church.

-Mother: Molly BlakeAt some point in his life, John had some kind of accident where an axe hit him on his knee.
-He was made permanently lame for the rest of his life.
-John died of consumption (tuberculosis) in 1850 at the age of 62.
+Mother: Mary "Molly" BlakeAt some point in his life, John had some kind of accident where an ax hit him on his knee.
+This incident made him permanently lame for the duration of his life 5.
+John died of consumption (tuberculosis) 5 in 1850 at the age of 62.
 His widow Sally died in 1858.
-Both are buried in the First Baptist Church Cemetery in Sanbornton, New Hampshire.

 They had the following children: